 The other piece that's important here is when we build a data center, we don't put security and compliance in at the end.
 Instead, security and compliance start with the first shovel of dirt when we build a data center.

-What questions do you have about the cloud?
+Do you have more questions about the cloud?

 Interested in moving your public safety solutions to the cloud?
-Check out our comprehensive portfolio of public safety solutions, HxGN OnCall.
+Explore our comprehensive portfolio of public safety solutions, HxGN OnCall.